FAQ for Students

 What to Expect

-During your welcome meeting, you will meet with an Accessibility Coordinator, who will ask you questions about your diagnosis.
+During your Intake Meeting, you will meet with an Accessibility Coordinator, who will ask you questions about your diagnosis.
 The coordinator will also ask you how your diagnosis impacts you on a daily basis.
 During this time, you and the coordinator will discuss potential accommodations and required documentation.

 The Notification Letter is a document generated by students that provides verification of registration with SAS and details which academic accommodations a student is eligible to receive from instructors.
 Accessibility Coordinators will show students how to access their Notification Letters during their Follow-Up meeting.
 Students registered with SAS can download their letters from Accommodate.